JuanHidalgo790/JuanHidalgo790.github.io/_pages/markdown.md

 ![Image of the Lorentz effect](/images/EMAT_draw.png){: .align-center width="650px"}

-So, the Lorentz forces can be calculated by the following vectorial product:
+So, the Lorentz forces can be calculated by the following vectorial product

 $$
 \displaylines{